-The CUA LAW International Human Rights Summer Program in Rome, Italy, will be offered again in Summer 2020.
+The CUA LAW International Human Rights Summer Program in Rome, Italy, will be offered May 16 to June 6, 2020.

 |Tuition and Fees: